 Healthcare Assistance Program (HCAP)

-Pursuant to NMSA 1978 §27-5-6E, the Otero County Health Care Assistance Fund must comply with the standards of the Health Insurance Portability and Accountability Act (HIPPA).
+Pursuance to NMSA §1978 27-5-6E, the Otero County Healthcare Assistance Fund must comply with the standard of the Health Insurance Portability and Accountability Act (HIPPA).

-The Healthcare Service program previously known as Indigent Fund is the payer of "last resort" and is a claims-based program.
-A patient must have received services from one of our contracted providers.
+The Healthcare Assistance Program (HCAP) is the payor of last resort and is a claims-based program. a patient must have received services from one of our contracted providers.

 The maximum amount per assistance claim is $10,000, with an annual cap of $30,000 for medical expenses.
 The maximum amount for ambulance assistance is $500 per year.(§104-13(D)) All claims for assistance will be denied when caps are reached until the next fiscal year.